tpo/little_shell_scripts/README.md

 	change directory

 	    cdreal  file   - chdir to wherever the file is located cdwhich file   - chdir to wherever the executable is located mcd     name   - make directory and cd into it mcdt           - make temporary directory and cd into it mcptmp  file   - make temporary directory, cp given file into it and cd into the tmp dir.
 Supports the same options as cptmp.
+	    mcdnow  [text] - create directory whose name is the current date plus optionally the text and cd into it

 ### brightness